Mindful Breathing Exercises for Beginners

 What Mindful Breathing Exercises Are

 Mindful breathing exercises are brief attention practices that use the breath as a steady place to notice, return, and begin again.
-The point is not to force deep breathing or make the mind blank; it is to feel the breath as it is and gently guide attention back when it wanders.
+You are not trying to force deep breathing, perform calm, or empty the mind; you are learning to feel the breath as it is and coach your attention back when it drifts.

 Formal breath awareness meditation usually asks you to sit for a set period and stay with the breath as the main object.
 Informal breathing mindfulness is shorter and more flexible.
 You can use it at a desk, in a parked car before driving, in the kitchen, while standing in line, or before sleep.
 If you want a wider set of everyday options, our guide to mindfulness exercises covers non-breath anchors too.